The

 Ozone generators are effective air

 fresheners.
 They can also cause health problems when used long-term.
+Ozone

-bleed you white.
 Prefer an air purifier with a filter

 rather than an ozone generator.